 When we consider the challenges that civilization faces this century, from climate change, to poverty, to depopulation, there is one issue that lies at the core of everything: housing.
 The global housing crisis is as close as we may ever get to a “theory of everything” for societal ills.
-That is, if we can solve the challenge of housing everyone affordably, most everything else follows.
+That is, if we can solve the challenge of housing, most everything else follows.

 Why the Rent is So High

 But what began as a rational means to prevent some negative externalities of development, such as a factory enveloping a neighborhood in smog, has evolved into an instrument of rent-seeking.
-After World War 2, zoning was no longer limited to merely separating land uses, but expanded into limiting residential density as well, often by mandating low-density single-family homes be built on limited residential land.
+After World War 2, zoning was no longer limited to merely dividing land use, but expanded into limiting residential density as well, often by mandating low-density single-family homes to be built on residential land.

 Want to build a convenient shopping center?
 NIMBY.
-How about affordable, high density condos?
+How about affordable, high-density condos?
 NIMBY.
 A wind farm to generate affordable green energy?
 NIMBY.
-NIMBYism artificially restricts housing supply (and supply of just about everything else).
-Homeowners benefit as their homes becomes more valuable, but everyone else loses.
+NIMBYism artificially restricts the housing supply (and the supply of just about everything else).
+Homeowners benefit as their homes become more valuable, but everyone else loses.

 The Hidden Cost of Housing

 As the saying goes: location, location, location.
 Where you live determines who you date, where you eat, what you eat, how many children you have, and even what religion you might adhere to.
-Location is destiny, so housing availability determines the course of an individual’s life.
+Location is destiny, so housing availability determines the destiny of many.

 Most obviously, the first victim of high housing costs is disposable income.
-It now requires two incomes to afford housing in a popular city, where it would have taken just one income seventy years ago.
-This means a mother and father now both must work full time jobs, leaving them unable to take care of children at home.
+It now requires two incomes to afford housing in a popular city, whereas it would have taken just one income seventy years ago.
+This means a mother and father now both must work full-time jobs, leaving them unable to take care of children at home.

-Degrowth advocates might celebrate, but a fertility rate below the 2.1 per family replacement level means that eventually population growth will turn negative.
-Anything under 1.5, and depopulation can become self-sustaining and self reinforcing.
-The US currently stands at 1.6, and no amount of cash transfers are likely to solve this problem absent housing reform.
+Degrowth advocates might celebrate, but a fertility rate below the 2.1 per family replacement level means that eventually, population growth will turn negative.
+Anything under 1.5, and depopulation can become self-sustaining and self-reinforcing.
+The US currently stands at 1.6, and no amount of cash transfers is likely to solve this problem absent housing reform.

-Another victim of the housing crisis is general wealth equality, as landowners artificially boost their wealth at the expense of non-landowners.
+Another victim of the housing crisis is equality because landowners are artificially boosting their wealth at the expense of non-landowners.
 Indeed, studies show that wealth inequality in the Western world has little to do with income.
 Rather, inequality is primarily driven by housing inequality; it is not difficult to understand why.

 In terms of productivity, idly sitting in one’s car for an hour-long traffic-ridden commute has an enormous social cost.
 Americans spend some 54 hours a year behind the wheel stuck in traffic.
 Commuters to San Francisco, “coincidentally” one of the most zoning-restricted cities in America, spend some 103 hours in traffic every year.